Utilon/MutaPipe_Repo/README.md

   -u	UNIPROT_REFSEQS			Set path to reference proteome fasta file.
 Default = MutaPipe_Repo/MutaPipe/Uniprot_reference_seqs/ -r	RELATIVE_SEQUENCE_LENGTH	Set to filter out sequences shorter than a given percentage of the reference sequence (0.1-1.0).
 Default = 0.5
   -c	HSP_COVERAGE			Set to filter out sequences whose best hsp covers less than a given percentage of the reference sequence (0.1-1.0).
 Default = 0.1
   -n    N_BEST_STRUCTURES  		Set number of best structures to be listed in output for each sequence/variant.
-Default =
+Default = 1 -e      EXCLUDE_UNSOLVED_MISMATCHES     Indicate whether to exclude cases where the mismatch of interest is not solved in the crystal structure (True) or not (False).
+Default = False

 ```